 Category: Cyber Threats & Incident Analysis

-By Kyle Sawdey, CRO & EVP of Insurance, SeedPod Cyber By now, most people in our industry have seen the headlines.
-Stryker — a Fortune 300 medical device giant with $25 billion in revenue — had its global Microsoft environment hit by a destructive wiper attack on March 11.
+By Kyle Sawdey | CRO & EVP of Underwriting | Updated May 2026 By now, most people in our industry have seen the headlines.
+Stryker, a Fortune 300 medical device giant with $25 billion in revenue, had its global Microsoft environment hit by a destructive wiper attack on March 11.
 Over 200,000 endpoints wiped.
-50 terabytes […]
+50 […]

-By Ryan Windt | Head of Growth Marketing | Updated January 2026 For years, cyber risk conversations focused on stolen data.
-How many records were exposed?Was customer information compromised?What were the notification costs?
-That is no longer where the biggest losses occur.
-Today, business interruption has become the single largest driver of cyber insurance claims — and […]
+By Ryan Windt | Head of Growth Marketing | Updated May 2026 For years, cyber risk conversations focused on stolen data.
+How many records were exposed?
+Was customer information compromised?
+What were the notification costs?
+That framing is now outdated.
+Business interruption has overtaken data theft as the single largest financial driver of cyber insurance […]

-By Ryan Windt | Head of Growth Marketing | Updated April 2026 Every April, the FBI’s Internet Crime Complaint Center publishes its annual report on cybercrime losses across the United States.
+By Ryan Windt | Head of Growth Marketing | Updated June 2026 Every April, the FBI’s Internet Crime Complaint Center publishes its annual report on cybercrime losses across the United States.
 Every year, the numbers get worse.
-The 2024 IC3 Annual Report is no exception.
-Total reported losses reached $16.6 billion last year, a 33% […]
+The 2025 IC3 Annual Report is no exception, and this year the numbers crossed a threshold that nobody […]

 By Ryan Windt | Head of Growth Marketing | Updated April 2026 Phishing is the starting point for most of the cyber incidents that end up as insurance claims.
 It is how ransomware gets in.
 It is how business email compromise begins.
 It is how credentials get stolen, accounts get compromised, and wire transfers go […]